leomartius/yarc/README.md

 - [Yet Another Roguelike Tutorial](https://rogueliketutorials.com/tutorials/tcod/v2/) by Tyler Standridge and Kyle Benesch (CC0 license)

+Some data, algorithms, and strings are derived from the original game:

+- [Rogue 5.4](https://sourceforge.net/projects/rogue/) by Michael Toy, Glenn Wichman, and Ken Arnold (BSD license)

 Thank you to the authors and contributors of these projects for their invaluable work!